Westworld (TV series): Season 2

 The second season also received positive reviews from critics, with praise for the performances, visuals, its soundtrack, and themes.
-However, the plot and narrative was criticized for being confusing and inconsistent.
-On Rotten Tomatoes, the season has an approval rating of 85% based on 472 reviews, with an average rating of 7.95/10.
+Adversely, the plot and narrative was criticized for being confusing and inconsistent.
+On Rotten Tomatoes, the season has an approval rating of 86% based on 469 reviews, with an average rating of 7.9/10.
 The site's consensus reads "Westworld builds on its experimental first season, diving deeper into the human side of AI without losing any of its stylish, bloody glory."
 On Metacritic, the season has a score of 76 out of 100, based on reviews from 29 critics, indicating "generally favorable reviews".

 In April 2018, after the second-season premiere, Variety published an article concerning the series' complicated narrative.
 Andrew Wallenstein wrote, "Westworld seems to have too much faith viewers will be willing to absorb storylines that can border on the incomprehensible."
 He also commented about the possible future success of the series, stating, "There will be a very vocal core fan base willing to do the homework of piecing together the show's many mysteries, but that's not broad enough a base to be the kind of flagship series HBO wants."
 At the press tour of the Television Critics Association, when the president of HBO programming Casey Bloys was asked about the complexity of the series and the negative response it had generated, he admitted that Westworld is not for "casual viewers".